mohit-sharma-87/starter-azure-function-mongodb/README.md

 ## Building an Azure function with Atlas

-With all prerequisite done, lets build our first real world function using MongoDB sample dataset for movies.
-In this project we would be building two functions one return count of total document in the collection and other would return movies based on the year.
+With all prerequisite done, lets build our first real world function using [MongoDB sample dataset](https://www.mongodb.com/docs/atlas/sample-data/) for movies.
+In this project we would be building two functions one return count of total movies in the collection and other would return movie document based on the year of release.

-So let's generate the boilerplate code for the function by right-clicking on the package name and then select New > Azure function class, we would be calling this function class as Movies.
+So let's generate the boilerplate code for the function by right-clicking on the package name and then select New > Azure function class, we would be calling this function class as `Movies`.

 ```java
 public class Movies {